RCA'S SUSTAINING CORPORATE SPONSORS

 Those wishing to apply online for membership in the Radio Club of America can do so HERE.

 This is the grade of the majority of our members.
 It applies to persons who are not retired, nor are they any other membership grade.
 One can become a member by filling out an application form and ideally having an existing Club member recommend you (this is not absolutely necessary).
 This application is reviewed and the individual notified if they are accepted.
 Upon payment of dues, the individual is considered a member.
 This level of membership is entitled to vote, and to hold elected office as an Officer or Director.

-This is the same as a Regular Member, but the member has reached the age of 65 and is retired from full-time occupation.
+This is the same as a Regular Member, but the member has reached the age of 65 or more, regardless of whether they are retired or not (Note: this is a change from the past).
 The Regular Member must apply for this category of membership upon the payment of their next due dues.
 This level of membership is entitled to vote, and to hold elected office as an Officer or Director.
 Dues are at a reduced rate.

 A current member who has been a member in good standing for 2 years can apply to become a Senior Member by filling out the Senior Member application form and having two or more members in good standing sponsor them.
 The Membership Committee will review the application to determine the applicant’s eligibility.
 The application is then referred to the Executive Committee for consideration, and is granted upon a majority vote of the Executive Committee.
 Dues are unchanged for a Senior Member, and they remain entitled to vote, and to hold elected office.

 These are members who are full-time students at an accredited academic institution at the middle school, high school, or college/university level.
 This level of membership is entitled to vote, and to hold elected office as an Officer or Director.
 Dues are at a reduced rate, determined as to whether the Student Member is under 16 years of age, or 16 years or older.
 Upon ceasing to be a full time student, a student member should become a Regular Member at the next renewal of their dues.